 Conservation volunteers in the Montreal Greenbelt, Quebec (Photo by NCC)

-NCC protects 12,355 acres (5,000 hectares) of natural areas in and around Montreal — a surface area equivalent to more than 9,000 football fields!
-These protected lands can be found on the islands surrounding Montreal, at the foot of the Monteregian Hills, in the peat bogs of the Upper Saint Lawrence River and in some agricultural lands.
+NCC protects 1,700 hectares (4,200 acres) of natural areas in the Montreal metropolitan community.
+These protected lands can be found on the islands surrounding Montreal, at the foot of the Monteregian Hills, in the peat bogs of the upper St. Lawrence River and in some agricultural lands.

 By conserving land in the Montreal and Laval regions, in the south of Lanaudière and the Laurentians, as well as in northern Montérégie, NCC is a key contributor to the establishment of a greenbelt for Greater Montreal.

 Île aux Cerfeuils, Hochelaga Archipelago (Photo by Martin Beaulieu)